-Sheikh Abdiasis Abu Musab, al Shabaab’s military spokesman, told Reuters the militants had ambushed the car on the main road in Mandera County, on the Somali border, killing four Kenyan soldiers, and seizing their weapons.
+Sheikh Abdiasis Abu Musab, al-Shabab’s military spokesman, told Reuters the militants had ambushed the car on the main road in Mandera County, on the Somali border, killing four Kenyan soldiers, and seizing their weapons.

 The statement made no mention of police.

-The attack in Mandera County came two days after al Shabaab, which has links to al-Qaida, targeted two Kenyan security vehicles in Lamu County, killing at least one police officer.
+The attack in Mandera County came two days after al-Shabab, which has links to al-Qaida, targeted two Kenyan security vehicles in Lamu County, killing at least one police officer.